 * Specifications differ from hardware revision, model and software support level

 Make sure you have a good & reliable SD card and a proper power supply.
-Archives can be uncompressed with 7-Zip on Windows, Keka on OS X and 7z on Linux (apt-get install p7zip-full).
-RAW images can be written with Etcher (all OS).
+Archives can be flashed with Etcher (all OS) directly.

-SUPPORTED devices are tested and they work apart from known issues and missing features.
+SUPPORTED devices are tested and they should work well apart from known issues and missing features.
 Support is provided as far as possible (in general there is no support for 3rd party hardware like DVB tuners and software like Kodi).
 Please check the documentation and existing forum posts before posting a question.
 Questions on private channels are considered as offence.

-SUITABLE FOR TESTING (WIP) are devices which we’re currently working on but they are not ready!
-These images are suitable for developers and experienced users.
+SUITABLE FOR TESTING (WIP) are devices which we’re currently working on but they might not be fully ready!
+These images are usually suitable for developers and experienced users.
 They are not very well tested but they might work without any problems.
 Your help to improve this situation is greatly appreciated.

 NO OFFICIAL SUPPORT (CSC) are devices which are supported by the 3rd party.
 We usually don’t have hardware samples nor conduct any tests but they might work well.
 Provided images comes without any warranty and update might worsen usability and stability.

-Each supported Armbian image can be made from scratch – from latest kernel and u-boot sources, updated upstream packages and our most recent bug fixes and improvements.
-Supported build environment for SDK is Ubuntu Bionic 18.04 x64 but you can run it containerised virtually on any X64 based Linux distribution under Docker.
+Armbian images and kernels can be made from scratch.
+Supported environment for build framework is any any X64 based Linux distribution.
 You can re-make live bootable image or just a kernel+dtb(hardware configuration) package which you transfer to your image and install with:

 dpkg -i linux-image-[branch]-family.deb linux-dtb-[branch]-family.deb.
-In that process you can enforce many customization.
-To the kernel or user space.
-Read more.
+In that process you can enforce many customisation.